 [INSERT AGENCY NAME] is participating in the Grants.gov initiative to provide the grant community with a single site to find and apply for grant funding opportunities.
 [INSERT AGENCY NAME] encourages applicants to submit their applications online through Grants.gov.

 2. How to Register to Apply through Grants.gov

 a.
 Instructions: Read the instructions below about registering to apply for [INSERT AGENCY NAME] funds.
 Applicants should read the registration instructions carefully and prepare the information requested before beginning the registration process.
 Reviewing and assembling the required information before beginning the registration process will alleviate last-minute searches for required information.

-The registration process can take up to four weeks to complete.
-Therefore, registration should be done in sufficient time to ensure it does not impact your ability to meet required application submission deadlines.
+Creating a Grants.gov account can be completed online in minutes, but DUNS and SAM registrations may take several weeks.
+Therefore, an organization's registration should be done in sufficient time to ensure it does not impact the entity's ability to meet required application submission deadlines.

 b.
-Electronic Signature: When applications are submitted through Grants.gov, the name of the organization's AOR that submitted the application is inserted into the signature line of the application, serving as the electronic signature.
-The EBiz POC must authorize individuals who are able to make legally binding commitments on behalf of the organization as an AOR; this step is often missed and it is crucial for valid and timely submissions.
+Electronic Signature: When applications are submitted through Grants.gov, the name of the organization applicant with the AOR role that submitted the application is inserted into the signature line of the application, serving as the electronic signature.
+The EBiz POC must authorize people who are able to make legally binding commitments on behalf of the organization as a user with the AOR role; this step is often missed and it is crucial for valid and timely submissions.

 3. How to Submit an Application to [INSERT AGENCY NAME] via Grants.gov

 Grants.gov applicants can apply online using Workspace.
 Workspace is a shared, online environment where members of a grant team may simultaneously access and edit different webforms within an application.
 For each funding opportunity announcement (FOA), you can create individual instances of a workspace.